ejmahler/SplineLibrary/docs/SplineAPI.md

 For computing the total length of non-looping splines, calling `totalLength()` is preferred over calling `arcLength(0, maxT)` because it's slightly faster.

-#### getT(int index) const
-The provided index should be an index into the original vector of control points provided to the constructor.
-The return value is the T value that the spline has assigned to that control point.
-This is very useful when using the [Centripetal Catmull-Rom Spline](SplineTypes.md#centripetal-catmull-rom-spline) or any other spline type where T values for points aren't necessarily evenly spaced.

-The behavior when the index is out of range is undefined.

 #### getMaxT() const
 This method returns the largest in-range T value.